sbtourist/nimrod/README.md

 * Average and variance of time intervals between measure updates.
 * Average and variance of the measure.

-Here's a log line representing a status value:
+Here's a log line representing a gauge value:

     [nimrod][123456789][gauge][current_players][100]